Final-Project-RecipeRescue/Server/README.md

     participants: List of participants email in the household.
 [String]
     ingredients: Dictionary of ingredients in the household, where keys are ingredient id and values are lists of IngredientBoundary objects. {string : [IngredientBoundary]}
     meals: List of meals in the household, where keys are meal dates and values are meal types ("Breakfast", "Lunch", "Dinner", "Snacks"), the type is a dictionary of recipe ID and value is MealBoundary. {string : {string : { string : [MealBoundary]}}}
+    sumGasPollution : Dict of gas emissions that the household saved

 MealBoundary

-    users: list of users that take a part of this meal. ([String]) number_of_dishes : The number of dishes that will be made from the recipe in this meal.(Double)
+    users: list of users that take a part of this meal. ([String]) number_of_dishes : The number of dishes that will be made from the recipe in this meal.(Double) sumGasPollution : Dict of gas emissions that the meal saved

 UserBoundary